-The Preparing a Residential Education Plan (PREP) Team continues to act in consultation with county and state health officials and takes into consideration the infection rate, testing capabilities, and other societal issues.
-A safe start to the semester and continued wellness throughout the spring will depend on the actions of every member of the Houghton community.
+Houghton continues to act in consultation with county and state health officials and takes into consideration the infection rate, testing capabilities, and other societal issues as we prepare our campus to welcome students for in-person learning this year.

 Fall Campus Arrival

 As the campus responds to the realities of COVID-19, the support of every member of the community will be more important than ever.
 This semester, residential students will get to know their fellow floor, townhouse, or apartment residents on a deeper level as they experience Houghton together.

 Our arrival plan for the fall for Houghton and Houghton Buffalo requires that each student either:

 1) Provide a negative COVID test result when they arrive on campus.

 - Students that are not vaccinated will need to provide proof of a negative test taken within the three days prior to their arrival on campus.
 We will have limited tests available to provide rapid results in the fall, so students are encouraged to arrange this testing prior to coming back to campus.